 UK flour millers are proud of the role they play in society, delivering efficiently produced, high quality safe food for the consumer.

-The National Association of British and Irish Millers (nabim) membership encompasses virtually all the commercial flour milling businesses in the UK.
-Associate members, businesses such as plant breeders, grain merchants, pests control companies, engineers or packaging manufacturers linked with the industry also play an important part in the Association.
+The National Association of British and Irish Millers (nabim) is the trade association for the UK and Irish flour milling industry.
+Our membership encompasses virtually all the commercial flour milling businesses in the UK.
+Associate members - businesses such as plant breeders, grain merchants, pests control companies, engineers or packaging manufacturers linked with the industry also play an important part in the Association.

-To find out more about the UK milling industry itself, please click here.
+Click here to find out more about the UK milling industry.

 nabim is governed by an Executive Committee which is designed to be representative of member companies.
 The President is elected at the AGM, normally for a term of two years, along with the Treasurer and Vice President.
 A number of other committees deal with specific areas of activity and are the main mechanism for discusssion and development of policy.